wp-plugins/enhancing-css/readme.txt

 1. Visual Editor for CSS.

 == Changelog ==

+= 1.0 =
+fixed bug on using with multilingual plugin.

+= 0.7 =
+Set priority to action of wp_head hook.

+= 0.6 =
+fixed bug for when do not apply enhancing-css to visual editor, existing css dis appearing.

+= 0.5 =
+* Codemirror updated.

+= 0.4 =
+* Fix for bug when giving wordpress its own directory.

 = 0.3 =
 * Conditional GET and ETag support.
 * Added a download link for the Child Theme.